Basic Sciences Definitions

 essential fatty acidFat/ oil required in the diet in small amounts for normal health.
 Differs from vitamins in that EFAs may be used as energy substrate.

-closing capacityLargest lung volume at which there is some degree of airway colapse in the depenent regions.
+closing capacityLargest lung volume at which there is some degree of airway collapse in the dependent regions.

 functional residual capacity (FRC)Volume of gas in the lungs at the end of expiration in normal tidal breathing.
 30ml/kg.

-Huffner constantHaemaglobin capacity for oxygen. maximal volume of oxygen that can be held by a mass of haemablobin.
-Value = 1.39 mls/g theoretical maximum and 1.34 mls/g allowing for physiological ammounts of methaemaglobin and carboxyhaemaglobin.
+Huffner constantHaemoglobin capacity for oxygen.
+Maximal volume of oxygen that can be held by a mass of haemoglobin.
+Value = 1.39 mls/g theoretical maximum and 1.34 mls/g allowing for physiological amounts of methaemoglobin and carboxyhaemoglobin.

 hypoxiaLow oxygen delivery.